openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 * `hosted-mgmt`

 {{% alert title="LIMITED REHEARSALS" color="warning" %}}
-`Accessing Red Hat Intranet` is only available from `rehearsal` tests where the `restrict_network_access` field is already set in the merged configuration.
+`Accessing Red Hat Intranet` is only available from `rehearsal` tests where the `restrict_network_access` field is already set to `false` in the merged configuration.
 In order to verify the functionality in rehearsals, a PR must be first approved and merged enabling this flag.
 Subsequent PRs modifying the test will be able to be rehearsed as normal.
 {{% /alert %}}